-After numbing the area with a local anesthetic, a small needle is inserted into the lump.
-This is to draw fluid out.
+After numbing the area with a local anesthetic, your doctor inserts a small needle into the lump.
+This draws fluid out.
 If the lump disappears, cancer is highly unlikely.
 If the lump remains, or if the fluid withdrawn is bloody, it will need to be examined to see if cancer is present.

 There are two types of biopsies:

 - A fine needle biopsy is nearly identical to an aspiration.
 The only difference is that a tiny piece of tissue is also drawn out of the lump.

 - An excisional biopsy removes the entire lump through a surgical incision.
 This can be done with local anesthesia if the lump is small and superficial.

 Once cancer has been ruled out, fibrocystic disease may be safely treated with observation and conservative measures, including: